Karaikal district

-Karaikal district (French: District de Karikal) is one of the four districts of the Union Territory of Puducherry in India.
+Karaikal district (French: District de Karikal; /'kɑːraɪkʌl/, /ta/, Karikal /fr/) is one of the four districts of the Union Territory of Puducherry in India.
+The district headquarters is Karaikal.

 Geography

 Karaikal district occupies an area of 160 km2.

 Karaikal is a small coastal enclave of territory which was formerly part of French India.
 Together with the other former French enclaves of Pondicherry, Yanam, and Mahé, Karaikal forms the Union Territory of Puducherry.
-Karaikal is bounded on the North by Mayiladuthurai district, on the South by Nagapattinam district of Tamil Nadu state, on the west by Tiruvarur district (also belonging to Tamil Nadu), and on the East by the Bay of Bengal.
+Karaikal is bounded on the North by Mayiladuthurai district, on the South by Nagapattinam district, on the west by Tiruvarur district, all three belonging to the state of Tamil Nadu, and on the East by the Bay of Bengal.